Flowchart Layout in Blazor Diagram Component

 Same As Flow Same As Flow Blazor Diagram displays Decision Output in Vertical Blazor Diagram displays Decision Output in Horizontal

-You can download a complete working sample from GitHub.
+A complete working sample can be downloaded from GitHub.

-Custom Yes and No branch values
+How to Define Custom Yes and No Branch Values

 Any text value can be given as a connector text to describe the flow.
 Also, any string value can be given in the YesBranchValues and NoBranchValues.
-To decide the flow based on if or else, that connector text should match the values in the YesBranchValues and NoBranchValues.
+To decide the flow based on if or else, the connector text should match the values in the YesBranchValues and NoBranchValues.

 @using Syncfusion.Blazor.Diagram